Taylorsville Lake State Park

+History

 Taylorsville Lake gains its name from the nearby town, named for President Zachary Taylor's father, Richard Taylor, who donated 60 acre of his own land for creation of the town.

 The lake was created when the United States Army Corps of Engineers chose to dam the Salt River, thereby creating the lake, with its public opening in January 1983.
 The dam, which measures a height of 163 ft and a length of 1280 ft, cost $28.8 million to build.
 The resulting lake is 3050 acre in total area, has 75 mi of shoreline, and is 18 mi long.

 Activities and amenities

 There is both a park office, maintained by the state of Kentucky, and a visitors center maintained by the United States Army Corps of Engineers.
 The visitors center is pyramid-shaped with a brown metal roof, and contains displays of the local trees, boating, and dam management.